-Inlet cooling water temperature must always be maintained above the dew point to prevent condensation and water damage to your laser.
+Inlet coolant temperature must be maintained above the dew point temperature to prevent condensation and water damage to the v30 laser.

-3. Turn on the chiller and adjust the coolant temperature setpoint to between 18 °C to 22 °C. Regulate coolant flow to 3.8 lpm (1.0 GPM) at less than 414 kPa (60 PSI) of pressure.
+- 3 Turn on the chiller and adjust the coolant temperature setpoint to between 18 °C to 22 °C. Regulate coolant flow to 3.8 lpm (1.0 GPM) at less than 414 kPa (60 PSI) of pressure. - 4 Closely examine all cooling connections and verify that there are no leaks.